PaulLeCam/PaulLeCam.github.io/src/documents/posts/make-your-own-framework.html.md

 date: '5/28/2013'
 layout: post
 tags: ['client','architecture','framework','require','backbone','jquery']
-abstract: Making your own framework by assembling and customizing components is easy, just make what you need.
+abstract: Making your own framework by assembling and customizing components is easy, just create what you need.
 ---

 ## Background